I grew up in a town about twenty minutes away from Boston.

 In January 2019 I started my practicum hours.
 I ended up completing way more hours than required because I enjoyed it so much.
 My passion for teaching was coming into view.
 While I was finishing up my practicum hours, I started chatting with people in Facebook groups about what their next step was going to be.
-I came across someone who said that they were tired of their life in America and they wanted a change.
-I related to this person because I didn’t want a 9-5 job (later I realized that I just didn’t want the 9-5 job in America).
+I came across someone who said that they were tired of their life in the US and they wanted a change.
+I related to this person because I didn’t want a 9-5 job (later I realized that I just didn’t want the 9-5 job in the US).
 They told me that they were going to teach in Thailand.
 I was intrigued.
-At that time, I was looking into going to Peru or somewhere in South America because I wanted to improve my Spanish.
+At that time, I was looking into going somewhere in South America because I wanted to improve my Spanish.
 Not all countries hire year-round so I looked into Thailand.

 A month later, I went to visit family in Ireland for two weeks.
 A month after landing back in Boston, I was off to Thailand.

 Thailand was without a doubt, another great decision that I made.

 Sometimes it’s difficult not knowing what the future holds.
 But then I come to the realization that no one really knows what they’re doing.
 It’s society that makes us question who we are.
 It’s society that makes me think I am living life the wrong way by not having a corporate job working 9-5.